Bishoy-Samwel/HTML-CSS-capstone-project/README.md

-# HTML-CSS-capstone-project
+# Chef World Summit front-end design

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> Chef World Summit
+> 3 days of conferences and interactive workshops will be led by the greatest Chefs and experts in the field

 ![screenshot](./assets/images/main-page.png)

-Additional description about the project and its features.
+This project contains of 3 pages (Home page, About page, Schedule page), It is responsive in mobile and desktop screens.

 ## Built With